dingningy/Writing-Sample-Consumer-Behavior-Psychology/README.md

 distant realms (e.g., hedonic and indulgent consumption).
 As significant hedonic stimuli, fantasy appeals and surrealistic things tend to facilitate escapism.
 Thus, the study proposed that individuals are more likely to prefer fantasy appeals and surrealistic cues when socially excluded than in the control situation.

+3. **Disney Plus Pricing Strategy Analysis**